 What a whirlwind the third quarter of 2025 has been!
 September found me in the Durango region of Colorado, where the aspens were at their golden best and every mountainside seemed to shimmer with fall color.
 There’s something magical about photographing autumn light in the Rockies.
 The challenge is keeping up with it.
 Prior to that, I was immersed in the salty breeze of the California coast, where we spent time exploring the wildlife-rich waters of Elkhorn Slough.
-Sea otters floated by with effortless charm, pelicans skimmed low over the waves, and harbor seals lazed in the sun—each encounter a reminder of the diversity that thrives along this stretch of coastline.
+Sea otters floated by with effortless charm, pelicans skimmed low over the waves, and harbor seals lazed in the sun.
+Each encounter was a reminder of the diversity that thrives along this stretch of coastline.

 Back in August, along with my annual pilgrimage to Katmai to photograph the bears there, I visited Peru, a place that never fails to inspire.
 In Lima, I turned my lens toward the city’s textures, colors, and the patterns of daily life in the form of abstracts.
 Then it was into the wild heart of the country, photographing tamarins leaping through the canopy, macaws painting the sky in bursts of color, and the deep, resonant calls of howler monkeys echoing through the rainforest.

-Each stop offered something different—a study in light, life, and the beautiful unpredictability of nature.
+Each stop offered something different.
+A study in light, life, and the beautiful unpredictability of nature.
 Enjoy the photos, and have a fantastic holiday season!
 Keep an eye on the blog and subscribe to my newsletter for some upcoming unique holiday offerings for folks who find joy in giving the perfect gift!

 is November, my friends at the International League of Conservation Photographers are celebrating twenty years of using photography to protect the planet with a special anniversary print sale called Prints for the Planet.
 From November 6 through the 27th, you’ll be able to choose from 113 fine art prints by some of the world’s leading conservation photographers.
 It’s a great chance to own a meaningful piece of art while supporting the future of conservation storytelling.